 CSI focuses on providing our local partners specialized pediatric surgical training so children like Habtamu can receive timely care — now and into the future.

-#globalhealth #pediatricsurgery #ent #changinglives #Ethiopia ...
+#globalhealth #pediatricsurgery #ENT #changinglives #Ethiopia ...
 See MoreSee Less